-In regard to energy-efficient HVAC installation in Denver, there’s great news for you this tax period.
+In regard to energy-efficient HVAC installation in Denver, there’s great news for you at tax time.

-The Residential Energy Efficient Property Credit has been lengthened through 2020.
-This could entitle you to incentives for energy-efficient home improvements, like updated heating and cooling units, water heaters and heat pumps.
+The Residential Energy Efficient Property Credit will now go through 2020.
+This might qualify you for incentives for energy-efficient home improvements, like updated heating and cooling equipment, water heaters and heat pumps.

 What Makes My Purchase Eligible?

-To become eligible for the reduction, the residence should be the taxpayer’s chief house in the United States.
-The improvement should have a life of at least five years, with the original use originating with the homeowner.
+To become eligible for the reduction, the residence is required to be the taxpayer’s main home in the United States.
+The improvement needs to have a life of a minimum of five years, with the original use originating with you.

 What Varieties of Improvements are Regarded as High-Efficiency Renovations?

-Typically, this tax reduction corresponds with 10% of the price of the subsequent energy-saving changes that achieve specified ENERGY STAR® requirements:
+Usually, this tax reduction corresponds with 10% of the price of the ensuing energy-saving enhancements that achieve specified ENERGY STAR® requirements:

 - Advanced main air-circulating fans